g8hh/the-tree-of-life/docs/milestones.md

 Milestone features:

-- requirementDesc: A string describing the requirement for unlocking this milestone.
+- requirementDescription: A string describing the requirement for unlocking this milestone.
 Suggestion: Use a "total".
 It can also be a function that returns updating text.
 Can use basic HTML.

-- effectDesc: A string describing the reward for having the milestone. *You will have to implement the reward elsewhere.* It can also be a function that returns updating text.
+- effectDescription: A string describing the reward for having the milestone. *You will have to implement the reward elsewhere.* It can also be a function that returns updating text.
 Can use basic HTML.

 - done(): A function returning a boolean to determine if the milestone should be awarded.